 Let’s just start this article by saying I am 100% not a relationship expert.
 I am however a 30-something year old woman who has had a few relationships in her time.
-And royally screwed along the way.
-It probably wasn’t my fault back then, I was operating to the best of my ability with the skills that I had – which in hindsight, you could say, were somewhat lacking in self-awareness, had a whole heap of unhealed wounds playing their part and I was basically – ‘young’.
+And royally screwed up along the way.
+It probably wasn’t my fault back then.
+I was operating to the best of my ability with the skills that I had which, in hindsight, you could say were somewhat lacking in self-awareness, had a whole heap of unhealed wounds playing their part and I was basically – ‘young’.

-We all have our childhood story, teenage transitions and if we know no better we carry that shit with us straight into our marriage – which, often is the relationship that we have decided will ‘fix it all’.
+We all have our childhood story, teenage transitions and if we know no better we carry that shit with us straight into our marriage which often is the relationship that we have decided will ‘fix it all’.
 And at the start it does.
 It makes you feel good, it fills the holes, it makes you feel WHOLE.
 And for a while everything is awesome.
-It’s the ‘honeymoon period’ and no matter how much you push him away in your fucked up “I want you to know what I want without me telling you what I want and in the process I want you to fix all of the things in my that I don’t yet know I need to fix and then we will live happily ever after” kinda way….
-Ha.
+It’s the ‘honeymoon period’ and no matter how much you push him away in your fucked up, “I want you to know what I want without me telling you what I want and in the process I want you to fix all of the things in me that I don’t yet know I need to fix and then we will live happily ever after” kinda way… Ha.

 And so everything is fine and everything is happy and you have a baby.